 Autonomous Operational System Architecture

 At scale, eVTOLs intend to conduct aerial mobility operations autonomously, and integrated with airspace management systems to oversee the volume of air traffic in a highly populated urban area.
 Using these low altitude airspace management platforms such as AirMap and Boeing’s Skygrid, the need for pilot and air traffic controller are eliminated.
-Most exciting, autonomous flights such as these have already occurred – EHang recently completed its first passenger-carrying autonomous flight.
+Most exciting, autonomous flights such as these have already occurred – EHang completed multiple passenger-carrying autonomous flights at the 2019 Northeast Asia expo in Changchun.

 So when can we expect large-scale commercial operation of eVTOLs?